 Addressing the problem, Workfront helps to solve today’s work-life imbalance by providing a single software tool where employees at all levels can collaborate in the context of work and gain complete visibility into the work that is being done.
 By having a single application where work is assigned, prioritized, and managed, managers can track work progress at a glance, team members can better plan their work, and all collaboration is done in the context of the work.
 This type of work organization can help employees get more done and have more time for the other side of the work-life equation.

 To view the full report and to learn more about Workfront, visit, http://www.workfront.com/enterprise/resource/ebook/work-life-imbalance.

 This survey was conducted online within the United States by Harris Poll on behalf of Workfront from February 3-5, 2015 among 2,016 adults ages 18 and older, among whom 610 are employed full time in a typical 9-5 schedule.
 This online survey is not based on a probability sample and therefore no estimate of theoretical sampling error can be calculated.
 For complete survey methodology, including weighting variables, please contact [email protected]

 Workfront is a cloud-based Enterprise Work Management solution that helps marketing, IT, and other enterprise teams conquer the chaos of excessive email, redundant status meetings, and disconnected tools.
 Unlike other tools, Workfront Enterprise Work Cloud is a centralized, easy-to-adopt solution for managing and collaborating on all types of work through the entire work lifecycle, which improves team productivity and executive visibility.
 Workfront is trusted by thousands of global enterprises, like Cars.com, Cisco Systems, Comcast, iProspect, Schneider Electric and Trek.
-To learn more, visit web-content.workfront.com or follow us on Twitter @Workfront_Inc.
+To learn more, visit www.workfront.com or follow us on Twitter @Workfront_Inc.